lytics/grid/grid.v3/README.md

         // There can never be more than one actor with
         // a given name.
 When an actor exits or panics
-        // its record is removed from etcd. def := grid.NewActorDef("worker-%d", i)
+        // its record is removed from etcd. start := grid.NewActorStart("worker-%d", i)
-        def.Type = "worker"
+        start.Type = "worker"

         // Start a new actor on the given peer.
-The
+The message
-        // type "ActorDef" is special.
-When sent to
+        // "ActorStart" is special.
+When sent to the mailbox
-        // the mailbox of a peer, that peer will
+        // of a peer, that peer will start an actor based on
-        // start an actor based on the definition. res, err := a.client.Request(timeout, peer.Name(), def)
+        // the definition.
+        res, err := a.client.Request(timeout, peer.Name(), start)
         ...
         i++
     }